jvd33/ClassicThreat/README.md

 The backend API will now be running on `localhost:8000`.

+While you don't NEED to have a local redis instance available to run the application, ranks will not process and the application will refetch events every time a calculation request is submitted.
+Using a local cache instance is recommended to catch regressions, since the calculations will process regardless of the existence of a cache or not and the connection errors are swallowed.

 ##### Building and running the frontend
 Install node, npm etc etc...
 ```sh